 As we said above, when we receive the print job, we spool it to disk in its original binary form.
 That way, we always deliver accurate data to your print output.

 However, there are numerous occasions to convert your data one way or the other.
-For instance, PCL to PDF is a significant conversion.
+For instance, PCL to PDF is a notable conversion.

-RPM features several dozen transforms, which can be useful for a variety of processing tasks.
+RPM features several dozen transforms, which can be helpful for a variety of processing tasks.
 In addition, most of the "how-to" articles use transforms.

 When you configure a queue with multiple transforms, RPM processes those transforms in order.
 The first transform receives the print job data for this job.
 RPM, in turn, runs each transform using the results of the previous transform.